brian-team/brian2/docs_sphinx/developer/GSL.rst

 Return value of the StateUpdateMethod
 +++++++++++++++++++++++++++++++++++++

-So far, forch each code generation language (numpy, weave, cython) there was just one set of rules of how to translate abstract code to real code, described in its respective `CodeObject` and `CodeGenerator`.
+So far, for each each code generation language (numpy, weave, cython) there was just one set of rules of how to translate abstract code to real code, described in its respective `CodeObject` and `CodeGenerator`.
 If the target language is set to weave, the stateupdater will use the `WeaveCodeObject`, just like other